getodk/docs/docs/central-api-form-management.rst

                   - boolean

+                    .. raw:: html

-                    Whether or not this Dataset is new (will be created by publishing the Draft Form).
+                      <p>Whether or not this Dataset is new (will be created by publishing the Draft Form).</p>

                     Example: ``true``
                 * - properties